railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 *  :guilabel:`Invoice On` : \ ``Shipped Quantities`` \ (actual hours in the task).

-Create the `Sales Order` using the product :guilabel:`Consultant` with the above configuration and confirm it.
+Create the `Sales Order` using the product :guilabel:`On Site Assistance` with the above configuration and confirm it.
 You can find the task created from this sale order using the menu :menuselection:`Project --> Project --> Tasks`.
-Once you find that task, click on the :guilabel:`Start Task` button in order to start it.
+Once you find that task, click on the specific stage e.g.:guilabel:`Design`.
 You have to manually assign the project for this task, unless you specified a default project in the Product form.
 When you complete the task, enter the information in the :guilabel:`Task Work` field.
 Then click the :guilabel:`Done` button in order to indicate to OpenERP that this task is finished.
-As an example, the new task `SO008:Create SRS` generated from sales order `SO0008` is shown in following figure.
+As an example, the new task `SO008:On Site Assistance` generated from sales order `SO0008` is shown in following figure.

 .. figure::  images/project_task_from_sale_order.png
-   :scale: 75
+   :scale: 60
    :align: center

    *Task created from Sales Order*